A particularly ruthless (and dishonorable) enemy may decide he wants no one to live to tell the tale

 - German U-boats attacking Allied shipping during World War II were accused of this on occasion.
 Hitler made a strongly worded suggestion towards this end only to have Doenitz countermand it; the reasoning being that if the U-boat crews offered no mercy, they would be granted none.
 Given the number of U-boat crewmen who survived the war in Allied POW camps was several thousand, the decision was probably wise.
 Only one incident of a German submarine attacking lifeboats or people in the water was ever confirmed.
 This was vastly outnumbered by times when U-boat crews were surprisingly solicitous to people in lifeboats, offering food, navigation implements, and course to nearest land- Winston Churchill in The Second World War even records a case of a U-Boat notifying the British of the coordinates of a sunk merchant ship.

 - The attack on U-boats by the American bomber was quite intentional: the pilot radioed for instructions and he was ordered to commence attacking.
-Technically, the fact that U-boats were rescuing survivors did not grant them legal protection under laws of war and the US command was concerned that Germans might identify a nearby US base whose existence was kept secret.
+Technically, the fact that U-boats were rescuing survivors did not grant them legal protection under laws of war and the US command was concerned that Germans might identify a nearby US base on Azores, territory belonging to ostensibly neutral Portugal, whose existence was kept secret.

 - Ironically, while the Doenitz refused to issue these orders, the Germans actually managed to convince the Japanese sixth fleet to issue explicit orders to massacre survivors of sunken merchant ships.
 Most of their Captains simply ignored these orders, most of the few who didn't only complied once, and the orders were soon rescinded because they proved very bad for morale.
 Most Japanese submariners simply didn't want to massacre civilians.

-- American submarines and aircraft would occasionally do this in World War II if they sank a Japanese ship near Japanese-held or contested islands.
+- American submarines and aircraft would occasionally do this in World War II if they sank a Japanese ship near Japanese-held or contested islands, on the grounds that Allied troops would have to later kill them anyway.
 Early in the war, they tried to rescue survivors from Japanese ships that sank or aircraft that were shot down, but after enough of the survivors refused help or tried to kill their would-be rescuers, preferring to go down fighting rather than be taken prisoner, the Americans lost interest in helping them.
 A regrettable case of I Did What I Had to Do or a serious case of Moral Dissonance, take your pick.
 For their part, the Japanese would often execute rescued American fliers who were shot down over Japanese fleets, sometimes immediately after fishing them out of the water, and more than a quarter of captured westerners died in Japanese captivity.

 - The Commando Order in World War II; any commandos captured by the Nazis were to be shot, even if in uniform and/or attempting to surrender.
 However, some commanders, such as Rommel, refused to relay this order to their troops.